spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202108.0/choosing-a-docker-sdk-version.md

 {% endinfo_block %}

-## Сonfiguring a project to use the chosen version of the Docker SDK
+## Configuring a project to use the chosen version of the Docker SDK

 Depending on your project requirements, choose one of the following ways to configure a Docker SDK version: